Site Rentals for Private Events

 Host your corporate retreat, wedding or staff outing to Governors Island.
 The Trust for Governors Island offers several sites that can be closed for private events.
 Both indoor and outdoor spaces are available.

-Sample Events that would require a Private Events Permit:
+Sample Programs that would require a Private Events Permit:

 Weddings or other private celebrations